seligj95/app-service-aspire-eshop-agents/README.md

 ## Security Considerations

-- The application uses **Azure managed identities** for secure authentication to Azure AI Agent Service
+- The application uses **Azure managed identities** for secure authentication to Azure AI Foundry
 - **No sensitive credentials** are stored in the code or configuration
 - **Aspire ServiceDefaults** provide secure defaults for service-to-service communication
 - **Health check endpoints** are configured with appropriate security considerations for production
+- **Endpoint-based authentication** eliminates the need for connection strings
+- **Automatic agent management** reduces security surface area by eliminating manual configuration

 ## Project Structure